 A beautiful seaside city, Portland is full of things to do for everyone’s interests!
 If you end up just doing a day trip to Portland, you can easily enjoy a walk along the waterfront, a delicious lunch (more on food below), and shopping along Exchange Street – just two blocks up from the water.

-If you love stationery, stop in Gus & Ruby Letterpress.
-For great local crafts and food (I bought a great hors d’oeuvres platter) hit up Lisa Marie’s Maine in Maine Gift Shop.
+If you love stationery, stop in Gus & Ruby Letterpress (we also stopped there in Portsmouth, New Hampshire).
+For great local crafts and food (I bought a great hors d’oeuvres platter) hit up Lisa Marie’s Made in Maine Gift Shop.
 And for great shopping, wander into Zane and Bliss Boutiques.

 If microbrew is your thing, beer tasting is of interest, or you just like interesting tours with good stories, take the 15-20 minute drive out to Allagash Brewery.
 Make sure to sign up for one of their free tours before heading out though.
 They also have a fun tasting room and shop.